Yrahcaz7/Dungeon-of-Souls/README.md

 There are also shortcut keys, like the E key, which ends your turn.

-Others are 1, 2, and 3; which view your deck, void, and discard, respectively.
+Others are 1; 2; and 3, which view your deck; discard; and void, respectively.

 ## How to play